-There is no science involved in determining what is the correct height a standing desk should be for you.
+There is no science involved in determining what is the correct height of a standing desk should be.
 There are only rules of thumb.
 Always start at elbow height (your elbow to the floor) and experiment from there.
 If you are ordering a desk with a sloped desktop it is very important to remember you have a 4" slope from the front lip to the back ledge.
 So, your work area is going to be 2" higher than what you order because we measure to the front lip.
-If you order a desk 44" high the desk will measure 44" at the front lip and slope up from there.
-The center of the desk will be 46" and the rear ledge will be 48".
-On a flat top desk or a 3-in-1, the flat-top portion would be 44".
+If you order a desk 44" high the desk will measure 44" at the front lip and slope up.
+The center of the desk will be 46", and the rear ledge will be 48".
+On a flat-top desk or a 3-in-1, the flat-top portion would be 44".

 Your desk is an investment in your health and work productivity that will pay off for years to come.
 Our standing desks are built to last a lifetime and carry a lifetime guarantee.
 Getting the height right is important.
-This is why buying a upright desk off a furniture stores floor usually won't work.
-You just can not make a stand up desk "one size fits all".
+This is why buying an upright desk off a furniture store's floor usually won't work.
+You just can not make a stand-up desk "one size fits all".

 Please feel free to call us if you have any questions or need any help.
 That is what we are here for; to help you help us create the perfect work environment possible.
-1-800-383-1356, 330-807-1956, or email us at firstname.lastname@example.org
+(888) 825-8423, (843) 609-5433, or email us at firstname.lastname@example.org